 - The State Department establishes the foreign rates monthly (for example, Russia, Aruba, Bahamas, Europe, etc.).
 The State Department rates can be viewed on the State Department’s website.

 GSA Per Diems

 GSA will set specific per diems for non-standard areas (NSAs) that are frequently traveled by federal employees.
 Standard locations are less frequently traveled and are not listed specifically by the GSA.
 For example, in the state of Tennessee, Nashville, Chattanooga, Knoxville, Memphis, and Brentwood/Franklin are considered non-standard areas, and thus, each has their own M&IE rate in order to cover the costs of travel specific to each city.
-For all other areas not specifically listed within the state of Tennessee, the CONUS per diem rate will apply at $55 for meals and incidental expenses.
-(Note: For travel prior to Oct 1, 2018, the CONUS per diem rate of $51 will apply).
+For all other areas not specifically listed within the state of Tennessee, the CONUS per diem rate will apply at $59 for meals and incidental expenses.

 Locating Per Diem Amounts

 All of the above rates will be housed in Concur and will auto-populate as meal allowances based on the destination and duration of the trip.
 GSA rates can be viewed on the GSA website by location.

 Travelers may have meals provided for them.
 If this is the case, the traveler should deduct those meals from your per diem.
 Concur will allow you to easily note the meals that were provided to you and will reduce your per diem accordingly, and the updated Travel Vouchers will assist with the calculations as well.